Gluten-Free Lemon and Ginger Cake

 • We use the zest of 3 lemons in the sponge for a sharp zesty taste.

-• Gluten-free - using the perfect blend of alternative flours to compliment the flavour of the sponge.
+• Gluten-free without xanthan gum.
+We're using the perfect blend of alternative flours to compliment the flavour of the sponge.

 • We use 3 types of ginger for maximum effect - ground ginger and stem ginger with crystallised ginger to decorate.

-• Lemony custard.
-Please serve this cake with this amazing Lemon Custard Sauce - you won't be sorry!ย
+• If you're after a dessert then please serve this cake with this amazing Lemon Custard Sauce - you won't be sorry!ย

 Lemon and Ginger Cake on a plate drizzle with lemon custard